What is Reciprocity?

 Reciprocity Between the United States and Canada

-NCARB and the Committee of Canadian Architectural Councils (CCAC) have signed an agreement that provides for the reciprocal registration of architects who are practicing in a jurisdiction that has signed a Letter of Undertaking.
+NCARB and the Canadian Architectural Licensing Authorities (CALA) have signed an agreement that provides for the reciprocal registration of architects who are practicing in a jurisdiction that has signed a Letter of Undertaking.
+[See question 23 in the Registration Board Requirements]

 Architects holding an NCARB Certificate who are registered in and have their principal place of practice in a jurisdiction that has signed the Letter of Undertaking may transmit their NCARB Certificate Record to a jurisdiction/province provided that that jurisdiction has also signed the Letter of Undertaking.